2019 Impact Report

 The Kentucky History Center & Museums has welcomed more than 1 million visitors since its anchor building, the Thomas D. Clark Center for Kentucky History, opened in 1999 in historic downtown Frankfort.
-In 2018 alone, we played host to 48,362 guests, including visitors from 108 Kentucky counties, 49 states (Maine, where were you?), Washington DC and 21 countries.
+In 2019 alone, we played host to 42,548 guests, including visitors from 108 Kentucky counties, 49 states (Montana, where were you?), Washington DC and 98 countries.

-But the numbers don’t stop there.
-In 2018, we assisted 2,164 researchers who either wrote or called our reference desk with questions.
-Our social media followers and subscribers reached 22,239.
-Add online visits to that — including our main website, Kentucky Ancestors Online, Civil War Governors of Kentucky Digital Documentary Edition, Explore KY History app and The Register of the Kentucky Historical Society — which were accessed 1,358,668 times.
+In 2019, we assisted 2,477 researchers who either wrote or called our reference desk with questions and our online collections received over 300,000 views.
+Our social media followers and subscribers reached 26,962.
+The Explore KY History app had 232,792 page views by over 100,000 users and articles from The Register of the Kentucky Historical Society were downloaded over 117,000 times!

 We educate and engage the public through Kentucky history in order to confront the challenges of the future.

-We HOSTED 48,362 HISTORY FANS who came to the KHS history campus to learn how Kentucky helped our country evolve.
-They traveled from 108 Kentucky counties, 49 states including Kentucky), Washington, D.C., and 21 countries.
+We HOSTED nearly 45,000 HISTORY FANS who came to the KHS history campus to learn how Kentucky helped our country evolve.
+They traveled from 108 Kentucky counties, 49 states including Kentucky), Washington, D.C., and 98 countries.